MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/quick-start-windows-10.md

 This quick start is specific to Windows 10.
 Additional quick start documentation can be found in the table of contents on the left hand side of this page.

+***Hyper-V isolation:***
+Windows Server Containers require Hyper-V isolation on Windows 10 in order to provide developers with the same kernel version and configuration that will be used in production, more about this can be found on the [About Windows container](../about/index.md) page.

 **Prerequisites:**

 - One physical computer system running Windows 10 Anniversary Edition or Creators Update (Professional or Enterprise).